ricardo118/grav-aviary-plugin/README.md

 # Aviary Image Editor

+## NOTE: THERE'S CURRENTLY A BUG WITH AVIARY API FROM ADOBE WHICH IS CAUSING ISSUES WITH THIS PLUGIN.

 ![Aviary](assets/readme_1.png)

 The **Aviary** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Aviary image editor integration with the Grav CMS